mdnoyon9758/Groovester/README.md

 ### Step 5: Troubleshooting

-Groovester's source code will log messages to the `Groovester.log` file located withing the Groovester directory.
+Groovester's source code defines log messages will be stored in the `Groovester.log` file located withing the Groovester directory.
 Any debug, info, and error messages will be written there.
+This application has exception handling where needed, so any error messages should be properly handled.

-Alternatively, you can view log messages by reattaching to the screen session.
+Alternatively, you can view log messages by created by Discord.py by reattaching to the screen session.
 See instructions listed in Step 3.

 ### Step 6: Open-Source!